Applying to Graduate

 Upon graduation, the undergraduate record is closed.
 The only permitted changes are the resolution of incomplete grades, missing grades, and grade errors.
 These changes must be resolved by the first Monday after 30 days have lapsed since the degree conferral date.
 Students wishing to take additional courses at JHU after graduation should refer to Alumni Enrollment policies.

-General and Departmental Honors at Graduation
+General and Departmental Honors at Conferral

 Completing an Honors Thesis